How To Become a Data Scientist Without a Degree in 2022

 - Think Stats – This book by O’Reilly Media explains statistics from a programmer’s perspective and is a handy guide to the stats knowledge you’ll need as a data scientist.

-- 15 Mathematics MOOCs for Data Science – This blog post covers great options for free online courses that can help you with your math skills.
-It’s an essential read for those looking to learn data science.
+- 15 Mathematics MOOCs for Data Science – This blog post sources a variety of free online courses that can help you with your math skills.

-- Data science sexiness: Your guide to Python and R, and which one is best – This guide covers the differences between R and Python and how you can learn both.
+- Data science sexiness: Your guide to Python and R, and which one is best – This guide explains the differences between R and Python and how you can learn both.

 - W3Schools SQL Introduction – This tutorial from W3schools can help you learn data science with the basics of SQL.

-- 18+ Best Online Resources for Learning SQL and Database Concepts – This listable will provide you with myriad resources to help accelerate your SQL learning.
+- 18+ Best Online Resources for Learning SQL and Database Concepts – This list contains resources to help accelerate your SQL learning.

 - The SQL Tutorial for Data Analysts – This free interactive tutorial to SQL by Mode will take you from learning the basics of SQL to applying it to real-world cases.